 I always love hearing the stories, enjoying the architecture, and taking in the artwork of these historically significant places while hiking, biking, or walking, depending on my mood and how much ground I want to cover.
 Yet another reason to travel by river cruise.

-The beauty of our upcoming Rhine River Yoga Cruise is you can take it as slow and immersive as you want or enjoy the perspective you get from a distance—it's a beautiful way to travel sustainably while covering lots of ground.
+The beauty of our upcoming Danube River Yoga Cruise is you can take it as slow and immersive as you want or enjoy the perspective you get from a distance—it's a beautiful way to travel sustainably while covering lots of ground.

 Travel bucket lists aren't the only lists driving where and how we explore.
 Check out UNESCO's interactive map to find out which World Heritage Sites you can visit on your next trip.
 If the founders of UNESCO are correct, each one will help you understand and relate to the world in a more respectful, compassionate, and peaceful way.